ryan-evans752699/angi-takehome/README.md

 2. If the `PodInfo` custom resource does not have redis enabled, delete the redis resources.
 This is used to allow for the cleanup of redis resources if redis was disabled (via editing the `PodInfo` custom resource).
 3. Check if the `PodInfo` custom resource has been deleted, if not, add a finalizer to the `PodInfo` custom resource, if it does not already exist.
 4. If the `PodInfo` custom resource has been deleted, clean up the PodInfo resources and the redis resources in the cluster.
 Once that is done, remove the finalizer so the `PodInfo` custom resource can be deleted by the api server.

+## Possible Enhancements

+- Add monitoring for the operator
+- Add auto-scaling and pod disruption budgets to the various deployments
+- Move the creation of in cluster resources (deployments / services / configmaps / etc) into Helm

 ## License